Bentley Continental GT review - Engines, performance and drive

 Select Sport mode and around 85 per cent of the engine’s torque is directed to the rear wheels, while the suspension, engine, gearbox mapping and exhaust note are dialled up for maximum thrills.

 On the road the Comfort setting provides a pillowy ride that improves on its already impressive predecessor, but the Bentley drive mode delivers a superb combination of comfort and body control that allows you to devour tarmac in total relaxation.
+This is particularly impressive in the convertible model, with only the really worst potholes sending the structure shuddering.
+Given how big the void is with the roof folded down, there’s very limited shake through the chassis, and no trim rattles in the cabin.

 Selecting Sport mode brings a thrilling added dimension of vitality and dynamism, and means you can throw the car around in a way that belies its considerable size.
 The new-found precision from both the steering and the chassis, plus the prodigious performance, provide an intoxicating mix of agility and fun.